-- Right to Pursue: Any faculty member who believes his/her academic freedom has Α. been violated by the District has the right to pursue conciliation, grievance, or arbitration as described in Article 11: Conciliation/Grievance Arbitration.
-There shall be no reprisals of any kind taken against any participants or representatives because of participation in a conciliation, grievance, or arbitration. - В. Initiating the Process: Any faculty member who thinks that his/her academic freedom is being threatened by student(s), faculty or staff, other organizations, or by members of the public should contact either the Academic Senate or AFA.
+- Α. Right to Pursue: Any faculty member who believes the faculty member's academic freedom has been violated by the District has the right to pursue conciliation, grievance, or arbitration as described in Article 11: Conciliation/Grievance/Arbitration.
+There shall be no reprisals of any kind taken against any participants or representatives because of participation in a conciliation, grievance, or arbitration. - B. Initiating the Process: Any faculty member who thinks that student(s), faculty or staff, other organizations, or members of the public are posing a threat to the faculty member's academic freedom should contact either the Academic Senate or AFA.
 Either the Academic Senate President or the AFA President can request and will be granted a timely meeting with appropriate academic administrators and/or the Superintendent/President of the District to discuss how to best assure and protect academic freedom. - 9.07 DISTRICT SUPPORT: The District shall actively support the principles of academic freedom enunciated herein.
-(See also District Policy 2.7 and 2.7P; Unlawful Discrimination and Sexual Harassment; District Policy 3.10 and 3.10P: Grading; and District Policy 4.14a and 4.14aP: Employee Conduct.)
+(See also District Policies: 2.7 and 2.7P: Unlawful Discrimination and Sexual Harassment; 3.10 and 3.10P: Grading; and 4.14a: Employee Conduct.)

-Last modified: 2009 Agreement Article 9: Academic Freedom 2014-17 AFA/Sonoma County Junior College District
+Last modified: 2022 Agreement Article 9: Academic Freedom page 2 of 2